 Coming from the Aarey Colony of Mumbai, Desna packs the punch for a team in one.

-In such times, she learnt of an opportunity of learning Warli painting, the word was out amongst the women of Aarey colony.
-Hours were flexible, distance was convenient, catching the pulse, she went for her first session.
+In such times, she learned of an opportunity of learning Warli painting, the word was out amongst the women of Aarey colony.
+Hours were flexible, distance was convenient, and catching the pulse, she went for her first session.
 The first session was soon compounded in years that followed with more Warli products, experiences, and opportunities to learn something of value.

-The orders range from 200 to 300 items per month depending on the type of product, demand in the market and working capacity of the cluster.
+The orders range from 200 to 300 items per month depending on the type of product, demand in the market, and working capacity of the cluster.
 That awards her an income of Rs.1500-3000 per month.

 What has changed in her experience of two years is a realization that even at this age she can pursue her interest in painting that she could not as a child.
 She enjoys the same while experimenting with design prints.
 In the future, she plans to work more in the sector of market operations so she can put those insights and inputs into her work.

 She hopes for regular work throughout the year so she can’t just accompany the family finance but support it in the capacity of a partner.

 Wanting to bring her daughter into a secure and scholarly life, she also realizes the importance of vocational training in school.